AE-BASOL/pong-portfolio/README.md

 ## What's new in this iteration

-- Re-centered the layout: the typewriter header now floats above the canvas, the navigation targets sit in a slate bar beneath it, and the overall page rests on a white backdrop with a lightweight ambient gradient animation.
+- Locked the typewriter header to a fixed position above the play area so longer phrases never push the layout, and elevated the canvas on a white backdrop with the ambient gradient still drifting independently.
-- Refined game physics: the ball now spawns in the middle of the playfield and launches downward with a random horizontal vector, while bottom-lane redirects continue to fire when the ball exits through a target column.
+- Rebuilt the navigation strip and paddle with a liquid-glass aesthetic, increased spacing between buttons, and renamed **Studio** to **Creative Portfolio** everywhere.
+- Flipped gameplay direction: the paddle now guards the top edge, the ball spawns in varied upper positions, and Enter fires it upward before it rebounds downward toward the glass targets.

 ## 1) Stack summary